CodeMouse92/the-missing-recipes/README.md

 This is based on an incident when I was 10, when I accidentally set a potato on fire in the microwave, producing charcoal (and destroying the microwave).
 Oops!

 #### Gold

+It is now easier to recover gold from some items.

 Smelting or blasting gold horse armor, totem of undying, or a bell now yields a gold ingot (instead of a gold nugget).